Home / DOT Inspections: What You Need to Know

 • Discharged or unsecured fire extinguisher

-How to prepare for DOT inspections
+How to Prepare for DOT Inspections

 • Clean the equipment (inside and out)

-• Implement a regular preventive maintenance program to keep vehicles in good condition
+• Implement a regular preventive maintenance program

 • Understand inspection procedures